andalanaldi/week-3-andalanaldi/README.md

 **Disclaimer On** : The scores could be easily change depends on internet speed connection, server or if there is modifications on HTML, CSS and Javascript files.

 If there is a time for update for sure this documentation will be updated.
+Google lighthouse, animation carousel and wintersmode already added with no local storage limitations